fybrik/fybrik/docs/IsolationNetworkPolicies.md

 Some of Fybrik modules need external services for their functionality.
 For example, a currency exchange module checks the currency rates form an external service.
-We suggest to add an `externalServices` array into the `FybrikModule.Spec`.
+We suggest adding an `externalServices` array into the `FybrikModule.Spec`.
 Each entry will be a DNS name or IP address of the external service.
 During `egress` NetworkPolicyPeer creations, each service name will be translated to a single IPBlock entry.

 ### PlotterController extensions